CogStack/CogStack-Pipeline/docs/examples/index.md

 In the provided examples, the CogStack ecosystem is usually composed of the following microservices:
 * `*samples` -- PostgreSQL database(s) loaded with a sample dataset under `db_samples` name,
-* `cogengine` -- CogStack pipeline -- the data processing engine,
+* `cogstack-pipeline` -- CogStack pipeline -- the data processing engine,
-* `postgres` -- PostgreSQL database for storing information about CogStack jobs and status,
+* `cogstack-job-repo` -- PostgreSQL database for storing information about CogStack jobs and status,
-* `elasticsearch` -- ElasticSearch node(s) for storing and querying the processed EHR data,
+* `elasticsearch-1` -- ElasticSearch node(s) for storing and querying the processed EHR data,
 * `kibana` -- Kibana data visualization tool for querying the data from ElasticSearch.

-The Docker Compose file with configuration of these microservices can be found in each of the examples `docker` subdirectory: `examples/example*/docker/docker-compose.yml`.
+The common Docker Compose base configuration file for these microservices which is shared among all the examples can be found in `examples/docker-common/docker-compose.yml`.
+The microservices configuration specific to each example can be found in `docker` subdirectory: `examples/example*/docker/docker-compose.override.yml` of each example.

-## CogStack engine configuration
+## CogStack Pipeline configuration

 There are multiple configurable parameters available to tailor the CogStack data processing pipeline to the specific data processing needs and available resources.
 Here we will cover only the most important parameters related with selecting the data processing components, configuring the input source, the output sink and data processing workflow for a given example.